Javakhk

 Programs & Projects

 In 2001, the Armenian Relief Society (ARS) founded the Javakhk Fund program, and the ARS of Western USA established a Javakhk Fund Committee.
-The program headquarters are located in Yerevan, Armenia, with affiliate headquarters in Glendale, California, as well as other ARS regions worldwide.
 The high rate of unemployment, lack of rural access to healthcare and systematic governmental neglect has severely marginalized the Armenian population of Javakhk.
 In response to their alarming living conditions, the ARS Javakhk Fund has initiated several year-round programs focusing on health care, youth, education, social assistance and Armenian culture.

 Health Care